Your financial privacy is our priority

 How we protect your information

 Community Resource is committed to protecting the privacy of our members’ account.
 We restrict access to personal, non-public information about you to those employees who have a specific business purpose for using the information.
 Our employees are trained on the importance of maintaining member confidentiality and privacy.
 We maintain physical, electronic and procedural safeguards that comply with federal regulations as well as leading industry practices to safeguard your personal, non-public information.
+We implement appropriate technical and organizational measures to protect the information we collect and store.
+Unfortunately, no security measures are 100% foolproof, and as such no network or system (including ours) can be guaranteed to be 100% secure against destruction, loss, alteration, unauthorized disclosure of, or access to information we collect and store.
+If you believe your information may not be secure for any reason, please contact us immediately.

 What information we collect and why